 Please mind that this document must be obtained prior to the arrival in New Zealand.
 Some of the characteristics of the NZeTA are as follows:

-• once is issued, the document is valid for a period of 2 years;
+- once it is issued, the document is valid for a period of 2 years;

 How can young persons immigrate to New Zealand from Germany?